-If you are a foreign person engaged in a trade or business in the United States and interest on the note is effectively connected with the conduct of the trade or business, although you will be exempt from the withholding tax discussed above, you will be subject to U.S. federal income tax on your interest on a net income basis in the same manner as if you were a U.S. person.
-In addition, if you are a foreign corporation, you may be subject to a branch profits tax equal to 30%, or lower treaty rate, of your effectively connected earnings and profits for the taxable year, subject to adjustments.
+If you are a Foreign Owner engaged in a trade or business in the United States and interest on the note is effectively connected with the conduct of the trade or business, although you will be exempt from the withholding tax discussed above, the interest will be subject to U.S. federal income tax on a net income basis in the same manner as if you were a Note Owner.
+In addition, if the Foreign Owner is a foreign corporation, the Foreign Owner may be subject to a branch profits tax equal to 30%, or lower treaty rate, of its effectively connected earnings and profits for the taxable year, subject to adjustments.

-If you are a foreign person, any capital gain realized by you on the sale, redemption, retirement or other taxable disposition of a note by you will be exempt from U.S. federal income and withholding tax; provided that:
+Any capital gain realized by a Foreign Owner on the sale, redemption, retirement or other taxable disposition of a note by the Foreign Owner will be exempt from U.S. federal income and withholding tax; provided that:

-- the gain is not effectively connected with your conduct of a trade or business in the United States, and - if you are an individual foreign person, you have not been present in the United States for 183 days or more in the taxable year.
+- the gain is not effectively connected with the conduct of a trade or business in the United States by the Foreign Owner, and - if the Foreign Owner is an individual, the Foreign Owner must not have been present in the United States for 183 days or more in the taxable year.

-Information Reporting and Backup Withholding.
-The paying agent will be required to report annually to the IRS, and to each noteholder of record, the amount of interest paid on the notes, and any amount of interest withheld for federal income taxes, except as to exempt holders (generally, corporations, tax-exempt organizations, qualified pension and profit sharing trusts, individual retirement accounts or nonresident aliens who provide certification of status).
-If you are not an exempt holder, you will be required to provide, under penalties of perjury, a certificate (Form W-9) containing your name, address, correct federal taxpayer identification number and a statement that you are not subject to backup withholding.
-If you are not an exempt holder and you fail to provide the required certification, the trust or a paying agent on the trust's behalf will be required to withhold a portion of the amount otherwise payable to you at the applicable withholding rate, and remit the withheld amount to the IRS as a credit against your federal income tax liability.
-We recommend that you consult your own tax advisors regarding the backup withholding and information reporting rules.
+Backup Withholding.
+Each Note Owner (other than an exempt Note Owner such as a tax-exempt organization, qualified pension and profit- sharing trust, individual retirement account or nonresident alien who provides certification as to his or her status as a nonresident) will be required to provide, under penalties of perjury, a certificate (on Form W-9) providing the Note Owner's name, address, correct federal taxpayer identification number and a statement that the Note Owner is not subject to backup withholding.
+Should a nonexempt Note Owner fail to provide the required certification, amounts otherwise payable to the Note Owner may be subject to backup withholding tax, and the trust will be required to withhold and remit the withheld amount to the IRS.
+Any such amount withheld would be credited against the Note Owner's U.S. federal income tax liability or refunded, provided the required documentation is timely submitted to the IRS.
+We recommend that you consult your own tax advisors regarding the backup withholding rules.